ccheng11/MY410/README.md

 - Week 2: Introduction and Research Puzzles
 - Week 3: Epistemology in International Development Studies
 - Week 4: Theory and Data
-- Week 5: Plan for Formative Assignment
+- Week 5: Doing Annotated Bibliography

 ## Contact Information

-If you have any questions, please email me at c.cheng23@lse.ac.uk.
+If you have any questions, please email me at c.cheng23[at]lse.ac.uk.

 Date: 22 October 2021